drfuzzi/INF2009_ImageAnalytics/README.md

 ---

 **Homework/Extended Activities:**
 1. Explore more advanced OpenCV functionalities like SIFT, SURF, and ORB for feature detection.
+These features alongside HoG could be used for image matching (e.g. face recognition)
 2. Build an eye blink detection system for drowsiness detection.

 ---